tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     c.
 Executes port scans

-8. Run the script, and press **F5.** You should see the following (the Azure ARM Template created a default rule to block all traffic):
+8. Press **F5** to run the script.
+You should see the following (the Azure ARM Template created a default rule to block all traffic):

     a.
 Port scan for port 3389 (RDP) to **DB-1** and **WEB-1** is unsuccessful from the **PAW-1** machine.